-In India's cities, there are three categories of elected representatives - MPs, MLAs and finally councillors who are the voice of citizens in the city government.
+In India's cities, there are three categories of elected representatives - MPs, MLAs and finally the councillor who is the voice of citizens in the city government.
 According to the principle of subsidiarity, the socio-economic and political problems must be solved by the government closest to the people.
 Thus, the councillor is the bridge between citizens and the government at the "first mile", and in that capacity closest to the citizen, geographically and substantively.